 As $r$ tends to infinity $1/||\phi_r||^2$ tends to $0$ if $\pi$ is not square integrable and tends to $d(\pi)$ if $\pi$ is a discrete series.
 Inequality \eqref{limsup2} therefore implies \eqref{limsup}.

 Now fix $\pi$ a discrete series representation of $G$.
 The set

 is finite.
-And computing the $G(\pi)$-part of the Euler characteristic Rohlfs and Speh~\cite{RohlfsSpeh} --- see also DeGeorge and Wallach \cite[Corollary 5.3]{DeGeorgeWallach} --- prove the following: \begin{prop} If $\pi$ is a discrete series representation of $G$ then there are constants $c(\omega)$, $\omega \in \widehat{G} (\pi) $ and $c(\omega)=1$ if $\omega$ is a discrete series representation, such that
+Computing the $G(\pi)$-part of the Euler characteristic, DeGeorge and Wallach \cite[Corollary 5.3]{DeGeorgeWallach} proved the following: \begin{prop} Given a discrete series representation $\pi$ of $G$, there are constants $c(\omega)$, $\omega \in \widehat{G} (\pi) $ with $c(\omega)=1$ whenever $\omega$ is a discrete series representation, such that

 \end{prop}